top of page

 About

 Throughout the 1980s and 1990s, MJ was in demand as a choreographer, though her primary drive became creating her own work—especially after the birth of her daughter, Morgana, in 1985.
-With a desire to stay close to home during Morgana’s early childhood, she limited international travel, accepting only one major overseas engagement with the Lisbon Dance Company in 1987 after their director saw her work Saga performed in New York in 1981 (see review from New York Times).
+With a desire to stay close to home during Morgana’s early childhood, she limited international travel, accepting only one major overseas engagement with the Lisbon Dance Company in 1987 after their director saw her work Saga performed in New York in 1981.

 Being based in New Zealand allowed MJ to work within a stylistically open, creatively borderless environment.
 Her work has ranged from contemporary dance and ballet to the provocations and sexual energy of cabaret burlesque, often crafting a unique movement vocabulary for each piece.
 She has choreographed for both trained and untrained performers, from ballerinas, bodybuilders to marching girls and everything in between.

 Music has always been a central inspiration to her work.
-In the early years, she embraced contemporary jazz artists such as Kenny Burrell, Chick Corea, Herbie Mann, and Keith Jarrett.
+In the early years, she she was inspired by contemporary jazz artists such as Kenny Burrell, Chick Corea, Herbie Mann, and Keith Jarrett.
 Her musical palette later expanded to include Talking Heads, Split Enz, the Topp Twins, and Miles Davis.
 She has also commissioned works by New Zealand composers Don McGlashan, Wayne Laird, Jan Preston and Neil Hannan, Jack Body, Ivan Zagni, and Jonathan Besser.

 More recently, her musical selections have ranged from the classical—like Giselle Act II by Adolphe Adam in Ballet Noir (2021 and 2023)—to the eclectic cabaret/burlesque soundscape of In Flagrante (2011), featuring music by Klaus Waldeck, Laurie Anderson, Andrew Keoghan, Nick Cave and David Lynch.
 In Flagrante toured internationally (Edinburgh Fringe, the Seychelles, Melbourne) and across New Zealand, with a sell-out season in 2022 at the Auckland Live Cabaret Festival.